hunthack3r/URL-s/README.md

-URL-s: Update 1 - The latest bug bounty programs for pentesters.
+URL-s: Update 2 - A comprehensive list of domains for bug bounty hunters.